Tracer-Cloud/nextflow-test-pipelines/pipelines/google-batch/Readme.md

-## 🛠️ Manual Fix (If Scheduler Gets 403 or 401 Errors)
+## 🛠️ Manual Fix (If Scheduler or Batch Agent Fails Due to Permissions)

-Due to IAM propagation delays or inconsistencies in Terraform, Cloud Scheduler may throw `403 PERMISSION_DENIED` or `401 UNAUTHENTICATED` errors.
-To resolve this manually:
+Cloud Scheduler or Batch jobs may fail with:

+* `403 PERMISSION_DENIED`
+* `401 UNAUTHENTICATED`
+* `no VM has agent reporting correctly within the time window`

+This usually indicates IAM propagation delays or missing roles.

-### Run These Commands After `terraform apply`:
+### ✅ After `terraform apply`, Run:

 ```bash
 # Grant Scheduler SA permission to submit Batch jobs